Fearing an undesirable outcome, do you feel the need to overbearingly control your life or the lives of those around you?

 Observe yourself the next time you are in the grips of wanting to control situations or someone else – your parents, children, spouse, co-workers.
 Check in with yourself and notice how tense and unsettled you become.

-The bottom line is we cannot control much in life – especially others – and it is in surrendering to control that we begin to really live in the natural flow of joy.
+The bottom line is we cannot control much in life – especially others – and it is in giving up wanting control that we begin to really live in the natural flow of joy and peace.

 Wanting control can appear as resistance to people, places and things.
 For instance, wanting to help someone without being asked, wanting to fix things that are in the past or wanting to change circumstances that are out of your control.

-Let’s break down wanting control vs. being in control:
+Let’s break down wanting control vs. living from your center:

 - Wanting control is the opposite of having control – the more we WANT control the more out of control we become.